 Running a large, diverse, and passionate team requires a strong business side to support all of our projects and mission.

-If you are interested in graphic design, marketing, social media, event management, or just helping to build the Stony Brook Robotics community, come and join our Events, Marketing, and Sponsorship teams.
+If you are interested in graphic design, marketing, social media, event management, or just helping to build the Stony Brook Robotics community, come and join our Events, Marketing, and Partnership teams.
 It is also possible to have secondary roles in engineering teams.